ricksmt/SOCVR-RoomInformation/README.md

 To stop us from turning into a chaotic voting ring, we have set up rules and guidelines for members to follow.

-###General expectations for Members:
+###General expectations for members:
-* [cv-pls] should not be a habit for users.
-Don't make it an instinct to fast-track a particular post to the front of the closure system.
-Exceptions are made if the post is _really_ bad or the users in that tag can't close the post in time.
+* Posting `[cv-pls]`'es should not become a habit.
+(Don't make it an instinct to fast-track a particular post to the front of the closure system.
+Exceptions are made if the post is _really_ bad or the users in that tag can't close the post in time.)
-* [cv-pls] mean "close vote _please_", not "close vote or I'll stab you".
-There should be no expectation for other members to close vote any post you bring up, and do not pressure anyone into doing so.
+* Members are not expected to close vote any post you bring up.
+(Furthermore, do not pressure anyone into doing so. `[cv-pls]` means "close vote _please_", not "close vote or I'll stab you.")
-* Extended discussion about a [cv-pls] is useless; we don't have to agree/consensus about a close request.
+* Avoid extended discussion about a `[cv-pls]`.
+(We don't have to agree about a close request.
 We're not a democracy.
-However, users that are posting [cv-pls] that are blatantly wrong will be told so.
-The final verdict is on the RO team.
+However, users that are posting `[cv-pls]`'es that are blatantly wrong will be told so.
+The final verdict is on the RO team.)
-* We don't post feedback on success (or failure) of a [cv-pls] request. (*No boom*)
+* Do not post feedback on success (or failure) of a `[cv-pls]` request.
+(I.e., no "boom"ing.)
+* Posts are to be actively handled by only one member of the room.
+(We don't need 4 members all leaving witty statements in the comments or in chat.)
-* Most content has some value, work **with** the OP to get their post into shape.
+* Work **with** the OP to get their post into shape; most content has some value.
+* Do not ask for up or down votes on post.
 * De-escalate in case of disagreement.
+* In absence of all room owners, the members lead-by-example.
+* Tag burniation/cleanup requests _must_ be backed by an MSO post with significant community support.
+* All members are accountable for their actions if/when such accountability is requested on meta.
+* Keep oneboxed images to a minimum.
+(We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
+At any of the room owner's discretion, images may be moved to the trash can at any time without warning, and such decisions are final.
+Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.)
 * Keep it professional, keep a high standard.
-* All members are accountable for their actions when and if such accountability is requested on meta.
-* Tag burniation requests and tag cleanup requests _must_ be backed by an MSO post with significant community support.
-* A post is only actively edited/commented/handled by one member of the room.
-We don't need 4 members all leaving witty statements in the comments or in chat.
-* Please try to keep posting images to a minimum.
-We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
-At any of the room owner's discretion, images may be moved to the trash can at any time without warning, and such decisions are final.
-Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.
-* All discussions are public.
-The RO team has an offline/private lounge for sensitive subjects if necessary.
-* Do not ask for up or down votes on questions or answers.
-* In absence of all Room Owners, the members lead-by-example.

-###Expectations for Room Owners:
+###Expectations for room owners:
 * Is a role model for the kind of participation expected.
 * Makes the final call in any dispute, unless the RO team decide otherwise.
 * Clears messages that are starred with a tag from the starboard